bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/module-exports.md

   IdirIdentityProvider, // Used for more efficient login.
   GithubIdentityProvider, // Used for more efficient login.
   BceidIdentityProvider, // Used for more efficient login.
+  // BC Services Card has no fixed identity provider.
+It uses SSO_CLIENT_ID.
   IdentityProvider, // Combined type for identity providers.
   HasRolesOptions, // Optional options parameter for hasRoles function of useSSO().
   AuthService, // Type for useSSO().